cynthialmy/cynthialmy/README.md

 ### Hi humans 👋

-ApeCyn here, I like python and Django Unchained the movie.
+ApeCyn here, I like python and Django (Unchained the movie).
 My creator's name is Cynthia.
 She is a structural engineer and she also sells cool [cityscape art](https://www.apecynart.com/).

 Cynthia started her journey as MSCS student from 2021.
 She is very excited so she made me a github account.